 We have shown that pre-training with synthetic images that consist of only simple contours can match the accuracy of real images even at a fairly large scale.
 We now investigate when and how FDSL can fail.

-\textbf{Minimum number of rendering points.} We investigate the minimum number of points used in the rendering of fractals in FractalDB.
+\textbf{Minimum number of rendering points.} We investigated the minimum number of points used in the rendering of fractals in FractalDB.
 Figure~\ref{fig:result_fractal_contour} shows the results and image examples in the point-rendered FractalDB.
 According to Figures~\ref{fig:point_fractal_cifar10}--\ref{fig:point_fractal_flowers}, the pre-trained models acquire a good representation when the number of fractal points is 50k or higher, at which point the fractal images start to form a contour (Figure~\ref{fig:point_fractal_images}).

-\textbf{Adding corruption (broken object contours).} We verify RCDB images with and without broken object contours, as shown in Figure~\ref{fig:rcdb_image_corruption}.
-We deliberately draw 1k lines with the same color as the background.
-The lengths and positions of the lines are fully randomized.
-We adjust the thickness of the lines so that the object contours of RCDB are corrupted but the main frame does not disappear like in Figure~\ref{fig:rcdb_image_corruption}.
+\textbf{Adding corruption (broken object contours).} We verified RCDB images with and without broken object contours, as shown in Figure~\ref{fig:rcdb_image_corruption}.
+We deliberately drew 1k lines with the same color as the background.
+The lengths and positions of the lines were fully randomized.
+We adjusted the thickness of the lines to corrupt the object contours of RCDB, but the main frame did not disappear, as in Figure~\ref{fig:rcdb_image_corruption}.
 From the results in Figure~\ref{fig:corruption_rcdb}, the rates change from \{95.5, 79.4, 78.4, 96.4\} with corruption to \{46.2, 22.1, 1.1, 8.8\} without corruption.
-These results support Hypothesis 1, namely that object contours are what matter in FDSL datasets.
+These results support hypothesis 1, namely that object contours are an essential component in FDSL datasets.

 \textbf{Minimum simplicity of images for pre-training ViTs.} We created an extremely simple dataset with images that only contained randomly drawn lines (LineDB).
 The classes were assigned by counting the number of lines in each image.
 We list example images of 500 randomly selected classes with 5 instances per class in Figure~\ref{fig:linedb_cat_ins}.
 The definitions of classes and instances are shown in Table~\ref{tab:fdsl_class_instance}.